TarodBOFH/tarodbofh.github.io/_pages/about.md

 education, be it as speaker on universities / high schools or as coach and mentor on specific projects.

 ## What do I do
-I have been a CTO, Lead Architect, Lead Engineer, Tech Lead, Coach and Mentor.
+I have been a CTO, Senior Engineering Manager, Lead Architect, Lead Engineer, Tech Lead, Coach and Mentor.
 I'm always hands on with the code and I work near the product teams.

 ## What do I like